 Developed by the Belgian company called Image-Line, FL Studio is also one of the popular DAW products that have been around since 1997.
 Of course, we have seen numerous updates during all these years, and the latest version was launched just a couple of weeks ago.
 This software works both on macOS and Windows operating systems, and among numerous features, you can also find MP3 to MIDI converter.

-Things are pretty simple here, as all you need to do is to import the desired music file and click on “Edit Sample.”
+Things are pretty simple here, as all you need to do is import the desired music file and click on “Edit Sample.”
 Once you do that, the so-called Edison, which is an audio editing and recording tool, will open.
 The next you need to do is to click on “Tools” and then select “Convert to score.”

-Types of MIDI Conversion
+types of midi Conversion

-There are actually numerous kinds of MIDI conversion, which we can classify by different criteria.
+There are numerous kinds of MIDI conversion, which we can classify by different criteria.
 In this article, we will stick to the types referring to the audio-to-MIDI conversion.
 Those would be melody, harmony, and drum MIDI conversion.

-This transcribes the main melody or top-line of an audio file to a MIDI file.
+This transcribes the main melody or top line of an audio file to a MIDI file.

 This converts the harmony of the track to MIDI.
 This may include keyboards, pads, guitars, or backing vocals.

 A very useful tool for music producers.
-This allows you to easily import the drumline from the track and then make some modifications of specific beats, strokes, etc., if required.
+This allows you to easily import the drumline from the track and then make some modifications of specific beats, strokes, etc. if required.

 How accurate is MP3 to MIDI?